Docs

 Modern LLM engines are optimized for batching requests, with minimal performance impact.
 Taking advantage of batching can significantly improve throughput.

-Our benchmarks using text-generation-inference demonstrate that token throughput can increase up to 20x with batching, while maintaining reasonable latency.
+Our benchmarks using demonstrate that token throughput can increase up to 20x with batching, while maintaining reasonable latency.

 Below is a benchmark table showing median processing times for different batch sizes.
 While this data is from an older LLM, the pattern remains consistent across different models.